A Guide to Adult Dependant Relative Visas

 An applicant will be expected to confirm why any private arrangement, which may have been in place, can no longer continue and if no longer affordable, evidence and explanation why not.

 More about the Adult Dependant Relative visa route

 The Adult Dependent Relative visa route is only available to applicants outside the UK.
 It is not possible to switch into this route from within the UK within the Immigration Rules.

 If you are granted an Adult Dependent Relative visa the applicant will be permitted to enter, and remain in the UK, indefinitely.

-Adult Dependent Relative Rules not met
+Adult Dependant Relative visa rules not met

 Given the complex nature of these applications you may consider seeking expert advice.

-Contact Our Immigration Barristers
+Contact Our ADR Settlement Immigration Barristers

-For expert advice regarding eligibility for an Adult Dependent Relative visa or challenging a refusal of an Adult Dependant Relative visa, contact our direct access immigration barristers on 0203 617 9173 or complete our enquiry form below.
+For expert advice regarding eligibility for an Adult Dependant Relative visa or challenging a refusal of an Adult Dependant Relative visa, contact our direct access immigration barristers on 0203 617 9173 or complete our enquiry form below.